This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Top down view of white plates filled with meatballs and spaghetti with pan filled with red sauce and more meatballs all on white countertop

 • Bread is essential in creating a meatball that is juicy and tender rather than dry and tough.
 I make it simple by using whatever fresh bread is on hand in my house.
 Since that usually tends to be an artisanal-style bread, I remove the crusts.
-This way, the bread can be broken down easier when combined with the milk.
+This way, the bread can be broken down more easily when combined with the milk.

 • Milk is mixed with the bread to create a soft paste.
 To add the most flavor, I use whole milk when possible.

-• Beef is one half of the meat mixture.
+• Beef is one-half of the meat mixture.
 The better the quality of beef, the better the flavor.
 I use an 85% lean beef to ensure there is enough fat for good flavor.

 • Pork is the other half of the meat.
 Pork is naturally lean and adds a lighter flavor.
 It also cuts through some of the heaviness of the beef.